Overview of the Regulatory Process

 Finalizing Regulatory Package

-Final Departmental Review
+Legal and Budget Final Review

 Submission to OAL for Review